ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

         but `FindObjectByName` does the same thing with less lines of code.

         !!! tip
-            In this tutorial we have been showing you many ways of referencing objects: cutom properties, `GetChildren()`, `FindObjectByName()`--use whichever you like best and suits your needs at the time.
+            In this tutorial we have been showing you many ways of referencing objects: custom properties, `GetChildren()`, `FindObjectByName()`--use whichever you like best and suits your needs at the time.

     * `Filaments` is the name of the object in the hierarchy we want to reference.
 If you have many objects in your game named the same thing, the script will use the first one it finds.
 If we made a copy of the **filaments** group in the same folder, the script would use whichever one comes first in the hierarchy (i.e. the first child of the folder will be chosen over the second child, how mean.).